ramzihaddad12/socket-basics/README.md

-﻿# CS5700, Project 1: Simple Client
+﻿# Equation Solver with sockets

 # Approach